First forward simulation with LMDz-SACS#

 if any, the prescribed concentrations i.e. the concentration fields of species that react with the tracer(s).
 The binary files for the prescribed species (see

-Finally, a restart file is not mandatory but strongly recommended to prescribe realistic initial conditions.
-XX TO CHECK XX
+Finally, a restart file is not mandatory but is strongly recommended for prescribing realistic initial conditions.

 XXXXXXXXXXXXXXXXXXXXXXX

-So far, at least one observation must be provided in the last period of the simulation.
-To avoid running unnecessary simulations, it is indeed implemented that periods without observations are not run.
+At least one observation must be provided in the last period of the simulation.
+Periods without observations are skipped to avoid unnecessary computation.
 The random plugin can be used to override this behavior.

 3. Prepare the chemical scheme:#